Using the Clark Vertex Hammock at Boy Scout Camp

 I was really impressed with the tarp included with the Vertex.
 The deep green hue is very attractive; it’s a shade I’ve not seen with silnylon.
 The tarp has a rectangular shape with six side tie-outs and two ridge line points.
 Hook-and-loop fasteners line the peak sides of the tarp, which I’ve guessed can be used to seal closed the ends, much like doors, if pitched correctly.

 Because of the tent poles, I had to pitch the tarp fairly high to clear the top of the hammock.
-This is actually one thing I like about hammocks verses tents: I was able to easily walk under the tarp.
+This is actually one thing I like about hammocks verses tents: I was able to easily walk under the tarp without ducking or crawling.
 For better weather protection, primarily in the winter, pitching a tarp lower to the ground helps prevent drafts, but the Vertex with tent poles makes it difficult to do this with the stock tarp.
 Removing the tent poles and just using a guy line to hold up the bug net allows the tarp to be pitched much lower, if needed.
 However, combined with the weather cover and pitching down the corners, there really isn’t a huge need to lower the tarp.

 Sleeping in the Vertex

 With two separate hammocks, my son and I could enter and move without disturbing the other.
 I often went to bed after my son, and when getting in, I never shook his side or made him wake up.
 As I mentioned before, with the center panel loaded with gear, I wasn’t able to get the best lay, but when I removed the heavy gear, it worked out much better.

 In my testing, I noticed that if both occupants sleep in the same diagonal direction (e.g, feet to the right, head to the left) it reduces interaction at the foot end (feet colliding) and improves the lay for both people.